Hey, hey! How are you doing today? I'm pretty chill, and I am hoping the same for you.

-About day five I had a dream.
-My Grandfather, who passed away when I was fifteen, was sitting with me and he told me that I was doing really, really, really good.
-He also told me that I am much to hard on myself but I don't know it because my concentrations are unintentional.
+About day five, I had a dream.
+My Grandfather, who passed away when I was fifteen, was sitting with me, and he told me that I was doing really, really, really good.
+He also told me I am too hard on myself, but I don't know because my concentrations are unintentional.
 He kissed me on the forehead, and that was it.

-I understand that we are contemplating, focusing, habitual mechanisms.
-I also understand that we are not aware of all of the thoughts we think.
+I understand that we are contemplating, focusing, and habitual mechanisms.
+I also know that we are not aware of all of the thoughts we think.
 I've read studies that say we have over sixty thousand thoughts a day.

-On day six, I began to focus on intentional concentrations and contemplation.
+On day six, I began to focus on intentional concentration and contemplation.

-I began asking Heavenly Father what the most important habitual, intentional thoughts could be.
+I began asking Heavenly Father what the most critical habitual, intentional thoughts could be.

 The answer seemed to always be faith, patience, and trust.

-For the past week now, I've been waking up, and going to sleep with the concentration, and contemplation on faith, patience, and trust.
+For the past week, I've been waking up and going to sleep, contemplating faith, patience, and trust.

-Throughout the day, I've tried to pray for others' faith, patience, and trust.
+I've tried to pray for others' faith, patience, and trust throughout the day.

-Here in California people are normally involved in very full schedules, and sometimes tend to be in a rush.
-Recently, I have noticed more patience in others, and less rush.
+Here in California, people are typically involved in full schedules and sometimes in a rush.
+Recently, I have noticed more patience in others and less hurry.
 It is beautiful.

-With my focus on faith, patience, and trust I'm feeling more faith in God, life, and others, I'm being more patient with others, and myself, and I'm also thinking more about what trust in God, life, and others is.
+With my focus on faith, patience, and trust, I feel more faith in God, life, and others.
+I'm being more patient with others and myself and thinking more about what trust in God, life, and others is.

-Faith, patience, and trust, in my humble opinion, is always the lesson when we are feeling angry, anxious, or depressed, which are fearful states.
+Faith, patience, and trust, in my humble opinion, are always the lesson when we are feeling angry, anxious, or depressed, which are fearful states.

-I've made faith, patience, and trust a habitual focus, a constant prayer, and I believe unconditional love has begun to ensue.
+I've made faith, patience, and trust a habitual focus, a constant prayer, and I believe unconditional love has ensued.

-With unconditional love comes connection to God, and spiritual expansion.
+With unconditional love comes the connection to God and spiritual expansion.
 Unconditional love is perfect love, which casts out fear.

 "There is no fear in love; but perfect love casteth out fear: because fear hath torment.
 He that feareth is not made perfect in love." ~1 John 4:18, Holy Bible, KJV

-As this holiday season continues, maybe you'd like to level up in feeling more joy, and love by intentionally contemplating faith, patience, and trust.
+As this holiday season continues, you may want to level up in feeling more joy and love by intentionally contemplating faith, patience, and trust.

-I've been focusing and concentrating on these for the last week now, and things really seem to go my way.
-What I mean by 'go my way' is connection to God via ongoing happiness and joy for life, others, and myself.
+I've been focusing and concentrating on these for the last week, and things seem to go my way.
+I mean by 'go my way' is a connection to God via ongoing happiness and joy for life, others, and myself.